 Many Asian countries have their own traditional greeting.
 Japan has a bow, India has Namaste, and Thailand has Wai.
 So, you should learn to perform a warm and proper greeting like Wai when visiting Thailand.

 A traditional Thai greeting is the Wai.
-Thai people greet each other by performing Wai.
-It is a gesture where you clasp your hands on your chest, bow, and say, “Sawasdee.”
-However, there are 3 levels of Wai.
-Each one has different head-to-hand positions and purposes.
+Thai people greet each other with this warm gesture by clasping their hands on their chests, bowing, and saying, “Sawasdee.”
+The Wai has 3 levels, which have different head-to-hand positions and purposes.
 Knowing when to perform at what level is crucial to showing respect.

 Moreover, you can perform Wai on more occasions than greeting.
 Read on to learn more about this delicate Wai culture, the symbol of respect in Thailand.

 Thai people greet each other by performing a “Wai” (ไหว้).
 It is the nation’s signature and traditional greeting, famous for its beauty and elegance.